 - 1. Enrolled at least half-time in your program. - 2.
-Meet the Financial Aid application deadline of August 1. - Complete the FAFSA, Master Promissory Note, and Entrance Counseling (links found here on our Financial Aid page). - 4.
+Meet the Financial Aid application deadline.

+- Complete the FAFSA, Master Promissory Note, and Entrance Counseling (links found here on our Financial Aid page). - 4.
 Maintain good standing, including an acceptable SAP score. - 5.
-Have an aggregate loan total of under \$138,000, considering all loans taken for your education.
+Have an aggregate loan total of under \$138,000, considering all loans taken for your education. - 6.
+Have a Bachelor's degree or at least 92 semester credits of undergraduate studies.